MilenaBarbosa/MySQL-Projects/README.md

   * Work with dates
   * Use boolean and relational operators

-* Project 2: Vocabulary Booster - In this project it was practiced the following commands:
+* Project 2: <a href="https://github.com/lcdlima/MySQL-Projects/tree/main/Vocabulary-Booster">Vocabulary Booster</a> - In this project it was practiced the following commands:
   * IF/CASE
   * AVG/MIN/MAX/SUM
   * GROUP BY/HAVING